alyf-de/erpnext_it-management/README.md

+This repository is stale at the moment.
+A fork that is actively developed can be found at [tueit/it_management](https://github.com/tueit/it_management).

+Please reach out to hallo@alyf.de to get this app tailored to your needs.

 ## IT Management

 ERPNext App for the management of IT components.
 This includes IT equipment and IT solutions such as servers, computers, networks and e-mail servers as well as backups, service contracts, accounts and Internet services.